 they exist, but contents don't matter

 Important Note: stop there!
-We don't want this application to become a big beast eating network space.
-So, we will only go down one level from AAA to BBB and CCC, but will not also search for links in the files DDD and EEE, and files that they link to, and files that those files link to, and ...
-If this were a real web crawler, then we might make it recursive.
-But a recursive version of this program would quickly create a huge list of links to search.
+We don't want this application to become a big beast eating network bandwidth.
+So, we will only go down one level from AAA to BBB and CCC, but will not also search for links in the files DDD and EEE, and files that they link to, and files that those files link to, and so on.

 Where do I get started?

-To make grading a bit easier, please name the class (and hence the file name for your code) hw8.
+To make grading a bit easier, please name the class (and hence the file name for your code) hw10.

-Email your one file to dannellys@winthrop.edu by the beginning of class on Nov 3rd.
+Email your one file to dannellys@winthrop.edu by the beginning of the final day of class.